encima/mobile_dev_with_flutter/PITCHME.md

 ## Done?

-We have built an app with a lot of basic functionality in a short time.
+We have built an app with a lot of functionality in a short time.

 Not just an Android app, but iOS as well (with web and Desktop support coming)